OpenLineage/OpenLineage/README.md

 ## Scope
 OpenLineage defines the metadata for running jobs and the corresponding events.
-A configurable backend allows to choose what protocol to send the events to.
+A configurable backend allows the user to choose what protocol to send the events to.
  ![Scope](doc/scope.svg)

 ## Core model